Hallmarking – A short guide

 I believe this photo of a Dealer’s Notice and the short film provides you with a clear explanation of the UK Hallmark.
 I will explain more in this guidance.

 There are 4 UK Assay offices (Birmingham, Edinburgh, London and Sheffield) and each has a separate mark.
-We send our items to the nearest, the London Assay Office which has been hallmarking jewellery for over 700 years.
+We send our items to the nearest, the London Assay Office which has been hallmarking jewelry for over 700 years.
 Having a universal mark gives items more provenance and gives customers reassurance.

 Does all jewellery require a hallmark?
 Are there any exemptions?

 The hallmarking law applies to everything sold in the UK, regardless of where it may have been manufactured.
 The only exemptions are items which fall beneath the specified weight thresholds which are 7.78g for silver, 1g for gold, 0.5g for platinum and 1g for palladium.

 Most of our items are stamped 925, 990 or 999 when they’ve left the manufacturers.
 We follow the rules and guidelines of the Assay Office and all silver items that weigh 7.78g or more are hallmarked.
 Items under the exemption weight are stamped but without the UK hallmark.
 We can, of course, always get an item hallmarked for you.
 We charge what the Assay Office charges us.
 Please feel free to get in touch.